-If you eat a colorful and vitamin-rich diet, you lay the foundation for healthy skin without discoloration .
+If you eat a colorful and vitamin-rich diet, you are laying the foundation for healthy skin without discoloration .
 Incorporate fruits and vegetables, healthy fats and nuts into your diet.
 In this way, you provide your skin with powerful antioxidants, help it build up protection against UV damage and can effectively prevent the development of pigment spots.
-With the right precautions, you can prevent the time-consuming process of removing pigment spots in the long term.
+With the right precautions, you can prevent the complex process of removing pigment spots in the long term.

-Good to know: There are also dietary supplements that extend the protection from within.
-I rather advise against that.
-My recommendation: try a few small changes in your diet and you will see - the positive effect of fresh, natural foods on skin, hair (and soul!) is simply unbeatable.
+Good to know: There are also nutritional supplements that extend protection from within.
+I would advise against this.
+My recommendation: Try making a few small changes to your diet and you will see - the positive effect of fresh, natural foods on skin, hair (and soul!) is simply unbeatable.

-You can find a number of tips on the Internet on how to effectively remove pigment spots with simple home remedies .
-But beware – all that glitters here is by no means gold.
+You can find some tips on the internet on how to effectively remove pigment spots using simple home remedies .
+But be careful – not everything that glitters is gold here.
 Let's bring light into the darkness.

 - lemon juice and apple cider vinegar.
 Lemon juice contains about 5% citric acid, apple cider vinegar about the same amount of acetic acid.
 The fact is: Both acids can lighten hyperpigmentation.
-But it is also a fact: Irritation can occur - or the lightening only works in places and your skin appears more blotchy afterwards than before.
-My verdict: better not.
-And if you really want to try it, limit yourself to the back of your hand to be on the safe side.
+But it is also a fact: Irritation can occur - or the lightening only works in places and your skin will appear blotchy afterwards than before.
+My verdict: Better not.
+And if you really want to try it out, just to be on the safe side, limit yourself to the back of your hand.

 - Papaya.
 Papayas contain the enzyme papain.
-And that's a real skincare miracle.
-Papain has an exfoliating effect as it removes dead cells from the skin's surface.
-Studies show that papain can partially remove pigment spots and stimulate skin renewal 9 .
-There is one small drop of bitterness though – papain is mainly contained in the seeds and the green skin of the papaya.
-You can use the pulp of a ripe papaya as a refreshing mask, but you will not benefit from the effects of papain in this way.
-My verdict: the mask with papaya pulp advertised in many beauty blogs is only partially suitable for removing pigment spots!
+And that is a real skincare miracle.
+Papain has an exfoliating effect as it removes dead cells from the surface of the skin.
+Studies show that papain can partially remove pigmentation and stimulate skin renewal 9 .
+There is still a small drawback - papain is mainly contained in the seeds and the green peel of the papaya.
+You can use the pulp of a ripe papaya as a refreshing mask, but you won't benefit from the effects of papain in this way.
+My verdict: The mask with papaya pulp advertised in many beauty blogs is only partially suitable for removing pigment spots!

-- potatoes .
+- Potatoes .
 From tropical papayas back to home.
-Our local potato is also a popular household remedy to remove pigment spots.
-It contains brightening vitamin C and is said to have a matting effect due to the starch it contains.
+Our native potato is also a popular home remedy for removing pigment spots.
+It contains brightening vitamin C and is said to have a mattifying effect thanks to the starch it contains.
 The application is easy.
 Simply grate a fresh, raw potato and leave it on your cleansed face for a few minutes.
-My verdict: the potato mask is worth a try.
-Don't expect miracles though.
-Scientific studies on their effect against hyperpigmentation are still pending.
+My verdict: The potato mask is worth a try.
+But you shouldn't expect miracles.
+Scientific studies on their effectiveness against hyperpigmentation are still pending.

-- Chemical fruit acid peels: These include the AHA, PHA and BHA acids.
-Low-dose products for self-application loosen the superficial layers of skin on which the pigment spots are located.
+- Chemical fruit acid peels: These include AHA, PHA and BHA acids.
+Low-dose products for self-application remove the superficial layers of skin on which the pigment spots are located.
 It is therefore less suitable for deeper discolorations.
-Fruit acid peelings also increase sensitivity to light, so adequate sun protection afterwards is an absolute must to prevent new pigment spots.
-Highly concentrated fruit acid peelings are used in dermatological practice.
-The skin has been red for some time after a chemical peel.
-Once it's completely healed, you can hope that the pigment spots won't come back.
+Fruit acid peels also increase sensitivity to light, so adequate sun protection afterwards is an absolute must to prevent new pigment spots.
+Highly concentrated fruit acid peels are used in dermatological practice.
+The skin is red for some time after a chemical peel.
+Once it has completely healed, you can hope that the pigment spots don't come back.

-- Laser treatment : If the pigment spots on the face are deeper, there is the option of having laser therapy carried out.
+- Laser treatment : If the pigment spots on the face are deeper, it is possible to have laser therapy carried out.
 The pigment cells are destroyed by the focused laser beam.
 After the treatment, your facial skin will be very sensitive for a few days.
-And be careful: After the pigment spots laser & peeling, sun protection is absolutely essential.
-Specialists therefore generally recommend carrying out such treatments in winter.
+And be careful: sun protection is absolutely essential after pigment spot lasering and peeling.
+Specialists therefore usually recommend carrying out such treatments in winter.

-- Retinol: Clearly, this skincare wonder should not be missing from the pigment spot removal list.
+- Retinol: It goes without saying that this skin care miracle cannot be missing from the list for removing pigment spots.
 Retinol is a form of vitamin A that provides a powerful boost to your skin's cell regeneration and renewal.
-The accelerated skin regeneration brings new cells to light, your complexion appears even, smooth and padded.
+The accelerated skin regeneration brings new cells to light, your skin appears even, smooth and plumped up.
 The small disadvantage: Retinol also makes the skin more sensitive to UV radiation.
 This can promote the development of new pigment spots.
-So the same applies here – either use it in the cold season or make sure you have sufficient sun protection!
+The same applies here – either use it in the cold season or make sure you have sufficient sun protection!

-Conclusion: Removing pigment spots also works with natural means!
+Conclusion: Removing pigment spots can also be done using natural means!

-As you can see, nature offers us a whole range of powerful active ingredients for your care routine, with which pigment spots can be removed and discoloration on the face can be effectively reduced - from the inside and outside!
-If you pamper your skin every day with valuable, brightening facial oils such as wild rose oil and sea buckthorn pulp oil and eat a balanced diet, you create the best conditions for an even, uniform complexion in the long term.
+You see, nature offers us a whole range of powerful active ingredients for your care routine that can be used to remove pigment spots and effectively reduce discoloration on the face - from the inside and out!
+If you pamper your skin every day with valuable, brightening facial oils such as wild rose oil and sea buckthorn pulp oil and eat a balanced diet, you will create the best conditions for an even, uniform complexion in the long term.

-Would you like to experience the care pleasure of the skin-soothing FIVE Facial Oil - Dry Skin for yourself?
+Would you like to experience the care pleasure of the skin-flattering FIVE Regeneration Facial Oil yourself?